FAQ for the book CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 Here are some samples and the main resource page:

-1.5 I have the printed version of the book, but I cannot click on those links in the [paper] book.
+1.7 I have the printed version of the book, which means I cannot click on those links in the [paper] book.
 Is there a quick way to access those links (and the chapter questions)?

 Or just start at the main cyberlaw book resources page.

-1.6 I hear this book is about 500 pages!
+1.8 This book is 500 pages!
 That's really thick, isn't that too much for me to read?

-Not really, and it is all solid content at a very reasonable price, well-organized, and a breezy understandable read.
-Don't be intimidated by a page count, you can handle this.
+Not at all, you can handle it and it is all solid content at a very reasonable price, well-organized, and a breezy understandable read.
+Don't be intimidated by the page count, you've got this.

-The book has a compact page size (6"x9"), with comfortable font, paragraph spacing, margins, many diagrams, and other formatting that leaves room for notes and allows for quick reading.
-References and vignettes are in the footnotes and you can skip those if you like.
+The book has a compact page size (6"x9") with comfortable font, paragraph spacing, margins, many diagrams, and other formatting that leaves room for notes and allows for quick reading.
+References and vignettes are in the footnotes so you can skip them if you like.

-It is definitely longer than I originally planned, covering more areas of law and in greater depth.
+It is definitely longer than I originally planned, covering more areas of law and in greater depth, but it is layered, with simple layers up front.

-Almost all students need the introductory law material that I included (rather than requiring a reader to purchase two books).
+Many students and readers need the introductory law material, which I included in the book rather than requiring the purchase of two books.

 Not really, because each chapter covers a discrete topic, and no chapter is very long.
-You can pick the chapters you want to read (or use for your course) or just read through them all.
+You can pick the chapters you want to read (or use for your course) or just read through them all because they are breezy.
 You may be surprised how quickly the chapters go.
-Also, I numbered the "back matter" (material at the end of the book) because I like it that way (most publishers don't do that).
+Also, I numbered the "back matter" (material at the end of the book) because I like it that way and most publishers don't do that.

 Many academic course books are 14 chapters -- one chapter per week of a semester -- but that can be an artificial way to organize a topic, and that means some of those chapters can be very long and covering topics together that might not go well together.